edutrackr/edutrackr-ai/README.md

 ### Setup

+> We recommend using a virtual environment for this project.
+Use the following command to create a virtual environment: `python -m venv .venv`

 1. Clone the repository
 2. Install the required packages using `pip install -r requirements.txt`

-> Note: We recommend using a virtual environment for this project.

 ## API